Iran Air Flight 277: Accident

 Contact with the flight was lost shortly after.
 The aircraft crashed near the village of Tarmani, around 15 km south-east of Urmia Airport, breaking into multiple sections.
 Of the 96 passengers and 9 crew on board, only 27 survived.

-Aircraft and crew

-The aircraft involved in the accident was a tri-jet Boeing 727-286Adv with Iranian registration EP-IRP.
-Manufactured in 1974, the aircraft had spent 18 years out of service.
-It was impounded at Baghdad, Iraq from 1984 to 1990, and then placed in storage from 1991 to 2002.
-It was then overhauled and returned to service.

-The flight crew consisted of captain Fereydoun Dadras, first officer Mohammad Reza Qara Tappeh, and flight engineer Morteza Rastegar.
+It was the deadliest civil aviation accident in 2011.

 Casualties

 Of the 105 people on board, 78 were killed (including the flight crew) and 27 survived, all with injuries.
-Most of the victims sustained injuries to the neck and spinal cord.
+Most of the victims sustained neck and spinal cord injuries.
 In the aftermath of the crash, 36 ambulances and 11 hospitals were utilized in the rescue operations.
-Rescue efforts were complicated by heavy snow in the area, which was reportedly around 70 cm deep at the crash site.
+Rescue efforts were complicated by extremely heavy snow in the area, which was reportedly around 70 cm deep at the crash site.